The role of school leadership is to implement the school’s vision and bring to reality the strategic aims and

 Good governance is critical to the school fulfilling its aims and objectives.
 The school is governed by a Board of Directors elected by members of Goulburn Valley Grammar School Ltd., a not-for-profit company.
 Board members are elected for three-year terms with elections being held at the Annual General Meeting in May each year.
 The Principal is also a Director.

 The Board is led by the Chair and supported by the Executive comprised of Deputy Chair, Secretary and Treasurer.
 The Principal and Business Manager also attend Executive meetings.

 The Board is supported by the Finance and Audit Sub Committee, led by the Board Treasurer.
-This important group brings together specific finance expertise and focuses on both the short and long-term financial position of the school.
+This important group brings together specific commercial expertise and focuses on both the short and long-term financial position of the school.

-The Board meets 8 times per year and undertakes annual performance and strategic reviews.
-The Board also monitors financial performance closely and sets the budget for the following year including setting school fees.
+The Board meets regularly.
 Members of the Board reflect the broad cross-section that makes up the school community.